ministryofjustice/opg-lpa/service-front/content/guidance/Process_View a draft of the LPA.md

 ## Preview from the ‘Create a lasting power of attorney’ page

-If you’re on the ‘Create a lasting power of attorney’ page, you’ll see a ‘preview the LPA’ link just above each question.
+If you're on the 'Create a lasting power of attorney' page, the 'preview the LPA' link will appear when you're on the 'Who's applying to register the LPA?' question, or any question below that.
+You’ll see the link just above the question.

 This link takes you to a page where you can review and edit the LPA and download a preview.